 1) A test signal consisting of continuous GSM modulation of a pseudo random bit stream without mid-amble, and at a level specified in table 7.2-1, shall be applied to the receiver antenna connector, on the same frequency as the TRX under test.

 One TRX shall be configured to support a BCCH and EC-BCCH, if supported.
 The detection by the BSS of error-free RACH bursts (FEI=0) shall be monitored by the BSSTE.
 If both GPRS is supported by the BSS and a PBCCH can be configured, then the detection by the BSS of error-free PRACH bursts (FEI=0) shall be monitored by the BSSTE.
 In case EC operation is supported by the BSS, the detection by the BSS of error-free EC-RACH bursts (FEI=0) shall be monitored by the BSSTE.
+If both the 1 TS and 2 TS EC-RACH options are supported for CC2 to CC4, both configurations shall be tested.